Brainstorm (Latvian band): 2012

-The band was nominated in four categories at the 2012 Annual Latvian Music Recording Awards, receiving awards in three of them.
+In 2012, Brainstorm received nominations in four categories at the Annual Latvian Music Recording Awards, winning three of them.

-The album "Another Still Life", released in 2012, was written and recorded in the historic town of Hudson, in the Hudson Valley upstate NY, and was mixed in a small studio beneath Radiohead's management office in Oxford, England.
+The band's album Another Still Life, released the same year, was written and recorded in Hudson, a historic town in New York’s Hudson Valley.
+Mixing took place in a small studio located beneath the management office of the British band Radiohead in Oxford, England.